lbarazza/jekyll-now/_posts/2019-5-13-An-Introduction-to-RL.md

 where, instead of simply averaging over all values, we take an exponential moving average, to give more weight to the latest episodes.
 Where α (alpha) ∈ (0, 1] is the learning rate of the function.
 The bigger α the faster the agent will learn, but if α is too big, then the agent would keep overshooting our approximation for the q values and the agent would never learn.

 ##### GLIE
-These two methods as they have been described above won't work.
+Before in this section I lied to you, in fact these two methods as they have been described above won't work.
 To understand why, I need to introduce the problem of exploration vs. exploitation.
 This simply says that if we always choose the action that maximizes the q-function we might get stuck in a sub-optimal policy.
 This is because the agent would never be willing to try new actions (exploitation) that on paper have worse value than the current "optimal", but that in reality might be better and might only be badly represented in the Q-table because they have been tested out poorly.
 On the other hand, if we allow our agent to choose randomly too much (exploration) to avoid the problem of being stuck in a sub-optimal policy, it would also never be able to perform well as, even though it knows what action would be best, it still will often perform another one because of it having to choose random actions to explore.
 Finding a good balance between exploration and exploitation is still a hot topic of study, but for simplicity, it can be summarized with GLIE.
 GLIE stands for Greedy in the Limit with Infinite Exploration.
 If ε (epsilon) is the exploration rate (the probability that the agent takes a random action to explore), then GLIE says that ε should decrease with time, eventually converging to zero as the number of episodes goes towards infinity.
 This way the policy will always explore, but, in the limit, it will converge towards a greedy policy (a policy that only exploits).